 But one of the greatest feats of all has to be creating Content Coopérative, the communications agency I co-founded with the boyfriend-turned-business partner.
 Being an entrepreneur anywhere is trying.
 Doing so in France is even tougher.
 And doing it full-time from home with your significant other… Well, let’s just say we’re both pleasantly surprised this thing is working.
 But it’s more than that… The business is inherently French and American; our work straddles both of my homes and all of my interests.
 It feels like a professional representation of this new Franco-American identity I love assuming.

 - Another expat recounts her experience learning the art of la bise

 - How to Spend a Weekend in Aix-en-Provence

 - Paris in a Half-Day

 Written by Erin Dahl for HiP Paris.
 All photographs courtesy of Scott Lowden.
 Looking to travel?
-Check out Plum Guide, Haven In and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
+Looking to rent long or short term, or buy in France?
 Ask us!
 We can connect you to our trusted providers for amazing service and rates or click here.
 Looking to bring France home to you or to learn online or in person?
-Check out marketplace shop and experiences.
+Check out our marketplace shop and experiences.